MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

     ![Screen shot of Search dialog box and holographic keyboard](media/select-guide-search.PNG "Screen shot of Search dialog box and holographic keyboard")

 2. Type the characters for the guide you're looking for.
-As you start to type the characters, the list is automatically filtered to guides that match the characters included anywhere in the guide name.
+As you start to type the characters, the list is automatically filtered to the guides that match those characters that are included anywhere in the guide name.

     ![Screen shot of Search dialog box and holographic keyboard](media/search-holographic-keyboard.PNG "Screen shot of Search dialog box and holographic keyboard")